 The lack of a central treasury is crucial in understanding why Europe’s monetary system is flawed.
 As users of the same currency there is no floating exchange rate to help rebalance any trade imbalances that might arise over time.
 But there is also no central treasury to help redistribute funds to help rectify some of these imbalances.
 That might sound counterintuitive to some, but a brief review of the federal system in the USA makes this clearer.

 The USA also has severe trade imbalances within its borders that result in major economic imbalances.
-And the states are all currency users.
-If these imbalances were allowed to persist without any outside intervention the lack of a floating exchange rate would result in inevitable solvency crises at the state level as the state finances became unsustainable.
+States also have balanced budget amendments which impose fiscal discipline on them.
+So, if these trade imbalances were allowed to persist without any outside intervention the lack of a floating exchange rate would result in inevitable solvency crises at the state level as the state finances became unsustainable.
 But the USA has a unique arrangement whereby they take from the rich and redistribute to the poor states.
 This federal sharing plan helps to keep the poor states from becoming bankrupted over time as they receive federal funds to help maintain their balanced budget amendment and remain solvent.

 You can better see this through a recent report from CNBC or this report from the Economist.
 The states who pay the most into the system are New York, New Jersey, Illinois, California and Texas.
 As a percentage of GDP Delaware, New Jersey, Minnesota and Illinois pay the most into the system.
 That is, these states receive far less in federal aid than they pay into the overall pot.
 Interestingly, the states who take the most and pay the least in are “red states” or states where we tend to hear about the evils of “redistribution”.
 Florida, Louisiana, South Carolina, Hawaii and Virginia receive the most in federal funding when compared to their tax receipts.